goptos/docs/README.md

 > There is no watch feature at this curren time, so you will need to re-run `goptos serve` each time you make code changes.

+## Learning Goptos

+Once you have successfully initialised your project, learn the basic principals behind writing a Goptos application by reading the [Goptos documentation](docs/Goptos.md).

 ## Contributing

 Please refer to https://github.com/goptos/app